16 Scoped Rules (Anchors)

 Complexity and runtime

 Knowing the anchors approach’s asymptotic runtime behavior helps to evaluate how well it is expected to perform on specific problems.
-Let \(B\) denote the beam width and \(p\) the number of all features.
-Then the anchors algorithm is subject to:
+Let

 It thus becomes apparent: the algorithm’s efficiency decreases when many features are present.